tobysharp/hornet/docs/overview.md

 ## Summary

-Hornet currently functions as a consensus specification and validator with full IBD, and is evolving toward a complete, modern, high-performance Bitcoin client.
+Hornet currently functions as a consensus specification and validator with full IBD, and is evolving toward a complete, modern, high-performance Bitcoin client, with the Hornet DSL providing a long-term path toward language-neutral, formally verified consensus libraries.

-For more details, read the paper
+For more details, read the author's paper:

 Hornet Node and the Hornet DSL: A Minimal, Executable Specification for Bitcoin Consensus, \
 T. Sharp, September 2025. \